Dutch book arguments: Economics

 In economics, the classic example of a situation in which a consumer can be Dutch-booked is if they have intransitive preferences.
 Classical economic theory assumes that preferences are transitive: if someone thinks A is better than B and B is better than C, then they must think A is better than C. Moreover, there cannot be any "cycles" of preferences.

 The money pump argument notes that if someone held a set of intransitive preferences, they could be exploited (pumped) for money until being forced to exit the market.
 Imagine Jane has $20 to buy fruit.
 She can fill her basket with either oranges or apples.
 Jane would prefer to have a dollar rather than an apple, an apple rather than an orange, and an orange rather than a dollar.
 Because Jane would rather have an orange than a dollar, she is willing to buy an orange for just over a dollar (perhaps $1.10).
 Then, she trades her orange for an apple, because she would rather have an apple than an orange.
 Finally, she sells her apple for a dollar, because she would rather have a dollar than an apple.
 At this point, Jane is left with $19.90, and has lost 10¢ and gained nothing in return.
 This process can be repeated until Jane is left with no money.
 (Note that, if Jane truly holds these preferences, she would see nothing wrong with this process; at every step, Jane agrees she has been left better off.)
 After running out of money, Jane must exit the market, and her preferences and actions cease to be economically relevant.

 Experiments in behavioral economics show that subjects can violate the requirement for transitive preferences when comparing bets.
 However, most subjects do not make these choices in within-subject comparisons where the contradiction is made obviously visible (in other words, the subjects do not hold genuinely intransitive preferences, but instead make mistakes when making choices using heuristics).

 Economists usually argue that people with preferences like Jane's will have all their wealth taken from them in the market.
 If this is the case, we won't observe preferences with intransitivities or other features that allow people to be Dutch-booked.
 However, if people are somewhat sophisticated about their intransitivities and/or if competition by arbitrageurs drives epsilon to zero, non-"standard" preferences may still be observable.

 Coherence

 It can be shown that the set of prices is coherent when they satisfy the probability axioms and related results such as the inclusion–exclusion principle.

 Philosophy

-Dutch book theorems can be applied to thought experiments in probability theory such as the sleeping beauty problem.
+Dutch book arguments can be applied to thought experiments in probability theory such as the sleeping beauty problem.
 Philosophers such as Christopher Hitchcock have argued that Sleeping Beauty is subject to Dutch books if she assigns a credence of 1/2.
 It has been argued that halfers can avoid Dutch books by adopting evidential decision theory.
 However, Vincent Conitzer argues that halfers are still affected by Dutch books even after adopting evidential decision theory.